A New TV Channel Wants to Book Boob Jobs

-Most people buy an Apple TV to feed their Stranger Things addiction or to watch Games of Thrones on a grown-up–screen with their mom’s HBO Go login.
+Most people buy an Apple TV to feed their Stranger Things addiction or to watch Games of Thrones on a grown-up screen with their mom’s HBO Go log-in.
 The Plastic Surgery Network, however, wants you to use the device so you can book your next nip and tuck.

 The Plastic Surgery Network is an online platform that connects cosmetic surgery professionals and patients.
 Its new Apple TV app expands on that premise.
 Forbes writes: